Financial Times

 One of the mistakes people make when they get older is to have no plan B for when they retire.
 This is particularly the case with men.
 You have to have some sort of physical or mental interest to keep you going.
 Beyond setting triathlon records, my motivation for doing physical exercise is that it helps me to harmonise my mind, body and soul.

-Sister Madonna Buder
+Triathlete, Sister Madonna Buder in the water

 Even so, I have only been out on the bicycle a few times this year, in large part because of the weather but also because I am finding it harder to ignore my body.
 I have had three serious accidents in recent years, including a fractured pelvis.
 So I find myself running completely differently now from the early days, when I considered running to be the strongest part of my triathlon.
 The recent accidents made me lose my bounce, which has forced me to have to relearn how to run.
 Today, I call my style a sort of strange Hip-Hop shuffle.